Asking Different Questions

 Research training series

-The Asking Different Questions Research Training Series applies feminist science studies and ethnic studies research to a STEM context, and is designed for experts, cholars and researchers who want to use their talents to create a more just and sustainable world.
+The Asking Different Questions Research Training Series applies feminist science studies and ethnic studies research to a STEM context, and is designed for experts, scholars and researchers who want to use their talents to create a more just and sustainable world.

 The Series is: